 1. Understand Nutritional Data

-2. Basic Rules to a Bariatric Diet
+2. Remember the Basic Rules of a Bariatric Diet

 Always follow the doctor’s orders first and foremost.
-After bariatric surgery, it is essential to maintain a healthy bariatric diet while following a meal plan.
-It is very important to follow a consistent eating routine that fulfills nutritional requirements is very important.
+After weight loss surgery, it is essential to maintain a healthy bariatric diet while following a meal plan.
+Following a consistent eating routine that fulfills nutritional requirements is very important.

 3. Stay Focused on Your Weight-Loss Goals